ankit48365/SCU/scud/README.md

         6. SHOW INDEX FROM TABLE  : will prompt for Schema and Table name
         7. DATABASE STATUS  : will prompt for Database name
         8. SHOW VIEWS : will prompt for Schema name
+        9. INDEX FRAGMENTATION : will prompt for schema and threshold precentage to use as filter